davep/textual-fspicker/README.md

 - `title` - The optional title, defaults to `"Open"`
 - `must_exist` - Optional flag to say the chosen file must exist, defaults to `True`.
+- `filters` - Optional `Filters` object that provides a collection of file filters for the dialog.

 ## TODO